| | |

 Preheat the oven to 450 degrees.

 Carefully rinse the chicken, then dry it VERY well, inside and out.
-The drier the meat and skin, the better because you don’t want the chicken to steam while it roasts.
+The drier the meat and skin, the better, because you don’t want the chicken to steam while it roasts.

 Season the entire bird with some freshly cracked pepper, to taste.

-Place the chicken in a large cast iron skillet or roasting pan and place it into the preheated oven.
+Place the chicken in a large cast-iron skillet or roasting pan and place it in the preheated oven.
 Leave it alone.
 Don’t baste the chicken or add butter because this will create steam.
-Cook until a meat thermometer in the thigh reaches 165 degrees and the juices run clear, about 50-60 minutes.

 The Best Simple Roast Chicken